awsdocs/aws-systems-manager-user-guide/doc_source/security-hub-integration.md

 ### Retrying when Security Hub is not available<a name="securityhub-integration-retry-send"></a>

-If there is a service outage, a Lambda function is run to put the messages back into the main queue after the service is running again\.
+If there is a service outage, an AWS Lambda function is run to put the messages back into the main queue after the service is running again\.
 After the messages are in the main queue, the retry is automatic\.

 If Security Hub is not available, Patch Manager retries sending the findings until they are received\.